BrianLipscombe/radiology-outpatient-board/README.md

 ## Known Bugs

+* Sometimes the exam date and appointment time options will not function properly when clicked on.
+Other times they do function properly, especially if the tab button is used to advance into those input fields instead of clicking directly on them.
-* Editing orders will lead to error page (this error has benn fixed by updating the requirements.txt file).
+* Editing orders will lead to error page (this error has been fixed by updating the requirements.txt file).

+## Future Improvements

+* Add better CRUD functionality for users to edit their profiles.
+* Make entities more consistent.
+Instead of using tasks and orders for the same purpose, make all entities into orders, not tasks.
+* Make the collapsible display orders in chronological order by the importance of the due dates, instead of by the order of when new orders were added.
+* Improve the visibilty of the lower page text such as on the Log In and Regester pages.

 ## Credits